 What to Submit

-- My university will not help me to mail the official transcript, can I mail it to you by myself?
+- My university will not mail my official transcript to another university/institution, can I mail it myself?

-To fulfil the University’s minimum English language requirements for admission to postgraduate programmes, applicants should have:
+To fulfil CUHK’s minimum English language requirements for admission to postgraduate programmes, applicants should have:

-- Achieved scores in the following English Language tests as indicated (HKPFS only accepts score report of TOEFL or IELTS (Academic)):
+Achieved scores in the following English Language tests as indicated:

 - IELTS# (Academic): 6.5;